ammar-tanwar/bloglearnbay/posts/women-in-data-science-are-diminishing-the-gender-gap-in-indian-tech-sectors.md

 But yes, most candidates make the biggest mistakes in pursuing a generic course.
 To have a successful career transition, you need to choose a domain (as per your work experience) specialized course only.

-Your best option is a <a href="https://www.learnbay.co/advance-data-science-certification-courses" target="_blank">data science and AI program</a> that provides experienced mentors, domain electives, and flexible study.
+Your best option is a <a href="https://www.learnbay.co/advance-data-science-certification-courses" target="_blank">Data Science and AI program</a> that provides experienced mentors, domain electives, and flexible study.
 You can learn and practice through data science professionals and MAANG experts who can provide valuable knowledge on an industry-based capstone project.

 What are you waiting for?
 Enrol in a program and start learning.